Chancellor's Professor of Law

 As a Fulbright scholar in 2007, Professor Menkel-Meadow taught and conducted research in Chile, Argentina and China.
 An international expert in alternative dispute resolution, including international dispute resolution, the legal profession, and legal ethics, clinical legal education, feminist legal theory, and women in the legal profession, Professor Menkel-Meadow has written and lectured extensively in these fields.

 She is the author of Dispute Resolution: Beyond the Adversarial Model (2nd ed.
-2011); Negotiation: Processes for Problem Solving (2006); Mediation: Theory, Policy & Practice (2006); Dispute Processing & Conflict Resolution (2003), and over 150 articles.
+2011); Negotiation: Processes for Problem Solving (2nd.ed 2014); Mediation: Theory, Policy & Practice (2nd ed.
+2013); Dispute Processing & Conflict Resolution (2003), and over 150 articles.
 She has also been co-editor of the Journal of Legal Education, and the International Journal of Law in Context.
-In 2011 she will publish a three-volume set of edited books on Complex Dispute Resolution (Ashgate Press, 2011), including Foundational Processes, Multi-Party Processes and International Dispute Resolution.
+In 2012, she published a three-volume set of edited books on Complex Dispute Resolution (Ashgate Press, 2012), including Foundational Processes, Multi-Party Processes and International Dispute Resolution.